-Information for family, friends and carers at the end of life
+Information for families at the end of life

 Looking after someone with pancreatic cancer who is nearing the end of their life can feel overwhelming.
 Knowing where to get help and information can take some of the pressure off and can help you make the most of the time you have left with your loved one.